Kayzori/K-Arg/README.md

 ## About

-I built `karg` primarily to make creating CLI C programs faster and less repetitive.
+I built `K-Arg` primarily to make creating CLI C programs faster and less repetitive.
 I use it for small command-line utilities, system tools, and experiments where pulling in a larger dependency would be overkill.

 Note: I enjoy working close to the metal in C, exploring command-line usability, and sharing tiny, focused libraries that solve one problem well.
-If you try `karg` and have feedback, please open an issue or send a pull request — I read them and appreciate small examples that reproduce the issue.
+If you try `K-Arg` and have feedback, please open an issue or send a pull request — I read them and appreciate small examples that reproduce the issue.